Wellness Resources

 Additional Resources

 REDgen: A non-profit organization working to promote balance and resiliency in the lives of our local youth and families.
+Resources and service providers for therapists are also provided.

 Rogers InHealth, a department of Rogers Behavioral System, has recognized the need to approach the challenges behind mental health.
 To do so, the organiztion created a series of short videos highlighting stories of recovery.
 Additionally, the videos feature strategies that youth, parents, and educators have found effective when dealing with mental health challenges.